google/cro3/README.md

 ## Usage examples

-You can replace `lium` with `cargo run -- ` to run your own modified version of lium.
+Note: You can replace `lium` with `cargo run -- ` to run your own modified version of lium.

 Some may not work due to the updates.
-If you find them, let hikalium@ know!
+If you find them, let hikalium@ know or upload a CL to fix them!

 ```
+#
+# Servo
+#

+# Update the list of Servo devices connected
+lium servo list --update

+# Show the cached list of Servo devices
+lium servo list

+# Various random commands (TODO(hikalium): to be cleaned later)
 lium arc guest_kernel_uprev --repo /work/chromiumos_stable/
 lium build --repo /work/chromiumos_stable --board brya --packages sys-kernel/arcvm-kernel-ack-5_10
 lium build --full --repo /work/chromiumos_stable --board brya